-Using the criteria, detailed in Schedule I of the Environmental Assessment of Plans and Programmes Regulations 2004, for determining the likely significance of effects on the environment the following assessments have been made.
+Using the criteria, detailed in Schedule 1 of the Environmental Assessment of Plans and Programmes Regulations 2004, for determining the likely significance of effects on the environment the following assessments have been made.

-I. The characteristics of House Extensions SPD Criteria Assessment (a) The degree to which the SPD sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources. , , , , , , , , , , , , , , , , , , , , (b) The degree to which the SPD influences other plans and programmes including those in a hierarchy It is intended that the scope of the SPD will be to provide additional practical guidance to policies that have already been scrutinised and consulted upon through the plan making process.

-I. The characteristics of House Extensions SPD Criteria Assessment (c) The relevance of the SPD for the integration of environmental considerations in particular with a view to promoting sustainable development By seeking to improve the design and quality of all new house extensions and alterations this SPD will help promote the image of the Borough, promote the use of more sustainable materials and hopefully improve the well being of residents. (d) Environmental problems relevant to the SPD The intended SPD is primarily concerned with improving the quality of the design of the built and local environment.
-However, promoting the use of more sustainable materials and construction methods is likely to improve the environmental quality of the development. (e) The relevance of the SPD for the implementation of [European] Community legislation on the environment (for example, plans and programmes linked to waste management or water protection) There are no direct linkages with the implementation of European Community legislation.
+The characteristics of proposed Design of New Residential Development SPD Criteria Assessment (a) The degree to which the SPD sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources.
+The SPD is intended to be supplementary and complementary to the adopted planning policy contained in the UDP. (b) The degree to which the SPD influences other plans and programmes including those in a hierarchy It is intended that the scope of the SPD will be to provide additional practical guidance to policies that have already been scrutinised and consulted upon through the plan making process. (c) The relevance of the SPD for the integration of environmental considerations in particular with a view to promoting sustainable development By seeking to improve the design and quality of all new residential development this SPD will help promote the image of the Borough, promote the use of more sustainable materials and hopefully improve the well being of residents. (d) Environmental problems relevant to the SPD The intended SPD is primarily concerned with improving the quality of the design of the built and local environment.
+However, promoting the use of more sustainable materials and construction methods is likely to improve the environmental quality of the development. (e) The relevance of the SPD for the implementation of [European] Community legislation on the environment (for example, plans and programmes linked to waste management or water protection) implementation of European Community